ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 Begin by downloading and unzipping all [necessary files for Lab Three](https://github.com/ddecarle/eeb462-2021/blob/main/LabThree.zip).

 1. Locate the `NEXUS/ML` folder you created as part of [Lab One](https://github.com/ddecarle/eeb462-2021/blob/main/LAB1_characterMatrices.md)
-2. Copy `16s-enam-18s-coi-fuse.nex` into the "LabThree/allNuc" folder
+2. Copy `16s-enam-18s-coi-fuse.nex` into the `LabThree/allNuc` folder
-3. Copy `16s-enam-18s-fuse.nex` and `coi-protein.nex` into "LabThree/nucProt"
+3. Copy `16s-enam-18s-fuse.nex` and `coi-protein.nex` into `LabThree/nucProt`
-4. Move the "LabThree" folder into the "EEB462" folder on your desktop
+4. Make sure the `LabThree` folder is located within the `EEB462` folder on your desktop
-5. Move the IQ-TREE executable to the "LabThree" folder
+5. Move the IQ-TREE executable to the `LabThree` folder
+   NOTE: If you have installed IQ-TREE using homebrew, or added it to your path, this step is not necessary

 ### Using IQ-TREE